Ralph's Story - A Back Pain Journey

 “I had not gotten pain relief from physical therapy, so I thought trying Align was worth a shot.
 They told me that if my posture was right, my back shouldn’t be in pain.
 That posture was not a matter of me thinking about standing up straight, etc., that my body should be trained to just do that.
 I was intrigued by these concepts which were new to me.”

-Ralph was a little skeptical at first…okay a little more than a little.
+Ralph was a little skeptical at first… okay a little more than a little.
 “I’m a lawyer - skeptical is my middle name.”
-Ralph started his journey like many do at Align, by working on his Posture.
+Ralph started his journey like many do at Align, by working on his posture.
 Specifically, relaxing his problematic muscles and activating his atrophied muscles to eliminate his specific Problematic Postures.
 This meant Ralph was lying down with his legs up for 20 minutes, doing gluteal contractions, blocks squeezes, and belt presses.
 This is the phase where he was told to “trust the process” three dozen times per session.

 After his posture issues were resolved, the next step was flexibility and strength.
 Ralph flew through these steps over the next 4-6 weeks.

 “I can do what I want without having to worry about my back.
 I am stronger and better able to do whatever I need to do each day.
-It’s great knowing that as long as I don’t get casual in exercising, that my back pain is gone.”
+It’s great knowing that as long as I don’t get casual in exercising, my back pain is gone.”

 “I had no idea that good posture and strong muscles would clear up my back pain.
 In retrospect, it sounds obvious, but I think most of us think that doctors, chiropractors, and physical therapists are the way to get relief.”